twbs/ratchet/README.md

 ## Troubleshooting

-A small list of "gotchas" are provided below for designers and developers starting to work with Ratchet
+A small list of "gotchas" is provided below for designers and developers starting to work with Ratchet.

 - Ratchet is designed to respond to touch events from a mobile device.
 In order to use mouse click events (for desktop browsing and testing), you have a few options:
   - Enable touch event emulation in Chrome (found in the overrides tab in the web inspector preferences)